malis-course/MALIS/exercises/00-setup/git.md

 ## Cloning the MALIS course repository
 The course material can be found from two sources.
 It is publicly hosted in GitHub [link](https://github.com/malis-course/MALIS) and it can also be found in EURECOM's priavte GitLab repository [link](https://gitlab.eurecom.fr/zuluaga/MALIS).

 To get a copy of the repository, you need to clone it.
 The `git clone` operation allow to create a copy of an existing repository.
-To do this, open a git console and navigate to the folder where you want to store the local copy of your repository.
+To do this, open a git terminal and navigate to the folder where you want to store the local copy of your repository.
 Then, type the following in the command line:

 *Cloning from GitLab*
 ```bash